 Analog RGBtoHDMI

 This is one variant of the RGBtoHDMI device that, in combination with a Raspberry Pi Zero, allows RGB video signals from certain vintage computers to be converted to an HDMI signal for use with modern monitors and TVs.
-In fact it is the pre-assembled combination of the CPLD board and the Analog board.
+This now is a cost reduced single-board integration of all the electronics of the CPLD board and the Analog board.

 The input connector is a 6-pin IDC socket for which you can either make your own cables, or use one of the ready-made cables on my store.
 Note that you even need an extra cable if using this device for lumacode input.